-Monthly Calendars are provided prior to the first of each month to inform you of any changes in the schedule, however, the calendar page on Wizards.org will have the most up to date information throughout the season and is constantly updated.
+Monthly Calendars are provided prior to the first of each month to inform you of any changes in the schedule, however, the calendar page on our team website will have the most up to date information throughout the season and is constantly updated.

 A NOTE ON PRACTICE TIMES: Swimmers are assigned practice times based on age and ability.
 Each swimmer is evaluated by the coaching staff and put in the time slot in which we feel each swimmer can be the most successful.
 Swimmers may be moved up at coaches’ discretion throughout the year.
 We sincerely apologize if your child’s practice time presents difficulties for you, however, please be advised that these times are non-negotiable.

-TRIALS FEES: There will be an $8.00* meet entry fee per swimmer due Friday, December 13.
-This covers the Trials entry fees. (*subject to adjustment pending league meeting).
+TRIALS FEES: There will be an $8.00* meet entry fee per swimmer due Friday, December 1.
+This covers the Trials entry fees.

 DESCRIPTION OF ACTIVITIES